DIY EUROKITCHEN, PART V

 I already had a number of sheets of 1/4″ lauan plywood (4′ x 8′) that covered the master bedroom walls and ceiling when I bought the house and since had stripped them off in favor of using drywall.
 So I used several pieces to make the center panels for my cabinet doors.

 I first cut 1/4″ slots, 1/2″ deep in the Poplar 3/8″ in from the outside edge in all the pieces with my table saw.
 I then cut my Poplar door pieces exact size for each door.
 The inside flat panels were then cut to 3/4″ bigger than the horizontal and vertical measurement inside the door frame stiles and rails (See diagram).
-This allowed for some leeway in fitting the doors together and not have the panels keep from being too big and interfering with the joints.
+This allowed for some leeway in fitting the doors together and not have the panels so big that they might interfere with the joints.

-I did make a critical mistake in this process.
-I let each door dry independently without clamping them down tight against a flat level surface.
-The tall wall cabinet doors turned out okay but the shorter base cabinet doors were slightly warped.
-No good when flat square doors are critical for this style of kitchen.
+One major critical mistake I made in this process was that I let each door dry independently without clamping them down tight against a flat level surface.
+The tall wall cabinet doors turned out flat and square, but the shorter base cabinet doors developed a slight warp.
+This was not a good result when flat square doors are critical for this style of kitchen.

 If I had to do it all over again I would do the following:

-- Have a flat and level table clamping the doors to while the glue dries
+- Have a flat and level table clamping the doors to while the glue dries.
+My shop table saw would work well for this function.

-- Place the first door on top of paper on table and then some more parchment paper on top of it
+- Place that first door on top of the parchment paper laying on the flat table as soon as it is completed and then place some more parchment paper on top of it.

 - Place that door on top of the parchment paper covering first door after removing temporary clamps